miekg/dreck/README.md

 The regular expression `(.*)` catches the argument after `/plugin: ` and `$1` is the first expression match group.

+The alias expansion is done is a case insensitive manner.

 Note this entire string needs to be taken literal in the OWNERS file to be valid yaml:

 ~~~ yaml